Tweed Shire: Demographics

 At the 2011 census, the proportion of residents in the Tweed local government area who stated their ancestry as Australian or Anglo-Celtic exceeded 80 per cent of all residents (national average was 65.2 per cent).
 In excess of 59 per cent of all residents in the Tweed Shire nominated a religious affiliation with Christianity at the 2011 census, which was slightly higher than the national average of 50.2 per cent.
 Meanwhile, as at the census date, compared to the national average, households in the Tweed local government area had a significantly lower than average proportion (5.5 per cent) where two or more languages are spoken (national average was 20.4 per cent); and a significantly higher proportion (91.6 per cent) where English only was spoken at home (national average was 76.8 per cent).

 Population

 Council

 In May 2005, the Governor of New South Wales dismissed the Tweed Shire Council of Mayor Warren Polglase, following a public inquiry which found that the council was improperly influenced by developers involved in a property boom in the area.
 The inquiry was commissioned by the Minister for Local Government, Tony Kelly, following community concern about the way planning decisions were made.
 The Minister appointed the director-general of the Department of Local Government, Garry Payne, former Sydney Lord Mayor Lucy Turnbull and former Tweed Shire councillor, Max Boyd as Administrators for the ensuing three years.

-Current composition and election method

-Tweed Shire Council is composed of seven councillors elected proportionally as one entire ward.
-The councillors are elected for a fixed four-year term of office.
-The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 29 October 2016, and the makeup of the council is as follows:

-The current Council, elected in 2016, in order of election, is: